-Kimberley holds a Masters degree as well as AHPRA specialist endorsement in the area of Educational and Developmental Psychology.
-Currently, Kimberley is in the final stages of completing her PhD in Clinical Psychology at Griffith University.
+Kimberley holds a Masters degree as well as AHPRA specialist endorsement in the fields of Educational and Developmental Psychology as well as Clinical Psychology.

-Kimberley has 13 years of experience as a psychologist, across university, school, community, hospital, and private practice settings.
+Kimberley has 15 years of experience as a Psychologist, across university, school, community, hospital, and private practice settings.
 She has recently co-authored a textbook on Developmental Lifespan Psychology and has provided expert advice in the media regarding a number of topics relevant to children, adolescents and their families.
-Kimberley also has seven years of experience as a school teacher and is a proud mother of three children, which has provided her with a unique insight into working with schools and families from a practical and supportive perspective.
+Kimberley also has seven years of experience as a school teacher and is a proud mother of a large family, which has provided her with a unique insight into working with schools and families from a practical and supportive perspective.

 Employing an empathic, sensitive, collaborative, and evidence-based approach, Kimberley draws on focused psychological strategies from a range of therapy models to meet the individual needs of her clients.

-Kimberley’s PhD research focuses on ADHD; she has published in this area, and she is part of an international research consortium focussed on improving outcomes for children and adolescents with ADHD.
+Kimberley’s PhD research focused on ADHD – an area particularly close to heart.
+She has published a number of scholarly journal articles in this area, and is passionate about continuing her research in improving outcomes for children and adolescents with ADHD.

 Kimberley is a member of ICEEFT, having completed advanced training in Emotionally Focused Therapy for couples and families.
-In addition, she is an accredited provider of pregnancy support counselling services under Medicare, and an accredited provider of early intervention services for children with Autistic Spectrum Disorder under the Helping Children with Autism program.
+In addition, she is an accredited provider of pregnancy support counselling services under Medicare, and an accredited provider of early intervention services for children with Autistic Spectrum Disorder.

-Kimberley is a Board approved Supervisor for the 4 + 2 and 5 + 1 pathways as well as an endorsement in the field of Educational and Developmental Psychology.
-She offers supervision to QUT students in the Master of Educational and Developmental Psychology.”
+Kimberley is a Board Approved Supervisor for the 4 + 2 and 5 + 1 pathways as well as endorsement in the field of Educational and Developmental Psychology.
+She offers supervision to QUT students in the Master of Educational and Developmental Psychology.